hniszlab/hoxd13/README.md

 ## About
 Authors: Sebastian Mackowiak, Shaon Basu, Henri Niskanen, Dora Knezevic

-Complementary data for running most of the R scripts can be found at Mendeley, doi:""
+Complementary data for running most of the R scripts can be found at Mendeley, doi: 10.17632/ztd6wzcv7h.13

 ## Getting a copy